cgat-developers/ruffus/doc/html/_sources/Tutorial.txt

 =====================
 Multiple Errors
 =====================
-    For any task where exceptions are thrown, Pypeline will continue executing until the number of exceptions is equal to the number of concurrent jobs (``multiprocess``) set in ``pipeline_run``.
+    For any task where exceptions are thrown, Ruffus will continue executing until the number of exceptions is equal to the number of concurrent jobs (``multiprocess``) set in ``pipeline_run``.
 This seems a fair tradeoff between being able to gather detailed error information for running jobs, and not wasting too much time for a task that is going to fail anyway.

-    Pypeline always exits concurrent task operations as soon as possible if the pipeline is interrupted by a job returning false (see :ref:`previous section <interrupting>`).
+    Ruffus always exits concurrent task operations as soon as possible if the pipeline is interrupted by a job returning false (see :ref:`previous section <interrupting>`).